appsquickly/typhoon/README.md

 #### JSON (. . . the f@#$*@* ????)

-Ummm, one of my strident critics on Twitter, who is actually well-known and whose work I respect, suggested . . . wait for it . . (but if you're currently having a drink get ready to spray it all over the place) . . .
+Ummm, one of my vociferous critics on Twitter (a well-known individual), suggested . . . wait for it . . (but if you're currently having a drink get ready to spray it all over the place) . . .
 Ready? .
 . . ___"JSON!"___ . .
-I kid you not!. . .
-I don't think I need to say any more on that one.
+I kid you not!. . . .
-I guess the only thing I ___can___ say is that, friend, if you want to write a JSON extension for your own use, then my container <a href="http://jasperblues.github.com/spring-objective-c/api/Classes/SpringComponentFactory.html">fully supports that</a>.
+I guess the only thing I can say is that, friend, if you want to write a JSON extension for your own use, then my container <a href="http://jasperblues.github.com/spring-objective-c/api/Classes/SpringComponentFactory.html">fully supports that</a>.